 Using the zone approach, areas closer to the house are landscaped and managed differently than areas further away.
 Think of a series of concentric circles extending out from the structure.
 The closer you get to the house, the lower the volume of flammable vegetation and other fuel.

 Zone 4 – This is the ring furthest from the house adjoining a natural or wild area.
 This area might display a more natural appearance, but it’s not neglected.
+It’s typically managed through selective thinning and the removal of highly flammable species.
+Downed trees are removed, branches are pruned up and tall underbrush is cleared to eliminate ladder fuels that can bring fire to tree branches and the tree crown.

 Zone 3 – This is designed as a fire-resistant zone with low growing, low-flammability plants.
 In some areas it can include well-spaced, fire-resistant trees.
 To keep fire from progressing, vegetation is typically planted in islands separated by stretches of non-flammable mulch, paving, or healthy, short-mowed grass.